 Theft Risk Assessment Service

-The TRAS is a data analytics service for GB energy Suppliers to assess the risk of energy theft at consumer premises to help target theft investigations.
+The TRAS is a data analytics service for energy Suppliers to help assess the risk of energy theft at consumer premises and target theft investigations.
 TRAS will use data provided by Suppliers, augmenting it with third party data (e.g. credit history) to identify instances of unusually low consumption that may indicate theft.
 Suppliers may then choose to investigate these instances.

 This dual fuel, cross code, multi stakeholder service was launched on time and to budget on the 1 April 2016.

 Since 2012, ElectraLink has had a leading role in the delivery of the TRAS including the planning, procurement, contract award and go live of the service.
 In April 2014, ElectraLink was appointed as the dual fuel energy TRAS Project and Procurement Manager under the SPAA and DCUSA governance frameworks.
 In April 2016, ElectraLink was also awarded the contract to manage the support and administration of the live TRAS service.
 The role includes: